hyosung11/Launch-School/Courses/JS129/Study-Guides/study_guide8_20220331.md

 ### 8.2 Mixins

 Enter JavaScript mixins – a pattern that adds methods and properties from one object to another.
-It's not delegation with prototypes; *the mixin pattern merely copies the properties of one object to another with `Object.assign` or some similar technique.* The mixin pattern copies the methods and properties of one object into another.
+It's not delegation with prototypes; *the mixin pattern merely copies the properties of one object to another with `Object.assign` or some similar technique.*

 JavaScript doesn't support multiple inheritance, but the mix-in pattern helps developers overcome this limitation and get some of the benefits of multiple inheritance in an environment that only supports single inheritance.

 For now, we're concerned with objects that can, in principle, belong to multiple and distinct types.
 For instance, in the bird world, there are birds that can swim and birds that can fly, but there are also birds that can't swim and birds that can't fly.
 Some birds can even do both.